Fairway Village

 No analysis available

 Hot water does not appear to be included in the maintenance fee.
-Current MLS data is decisive: 0 of 20 listings include HOTWAT, and all 20 include WTRHTR, which is a strong indicator that each unit has its own water heater instead of shared hot water service.
-The remarks are consistent with this pattern and do not provide any evidence of building-supplied hot water.
+The MLS data is conclusive, with 0 of 20 listings showing HOTWAT and all 20 showing WTRHTR, a strong indicator against HOA-paid hot water.
+No remarks provide any contrary evidence.

 No analysis available